Vegans and meat

 For many people, going vegan is a very personal decision.
-Whether it’s the way that animals are treated during the harvesting process or just the ethics of it all, once having gone vegan, the challenge is how to still get that meaty texture and flavor without consuming the real thing.
+Whether it’s the way that animals are treated during the harvesting process or just the ethics of it all, once having gone vegan, the challenge is how to still get that meaty texture and flavour without consuming the real thing.

 It’s a common misconception that vegans don’t enjoy eating meat.
 We do, but we just don’t want the meat taste to originate from an animal source.
 It may be a subtle point to some people who don’t understand it, but that’s okay.